Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Introduction

+Although ML techniques have succeeded in many fields, such as computer vision and natural language processing, materials science is still significantly challenging \cite{wei2019machine}.
+The atomic structures of the materials are complex three-dimensional spatial structures with an unfixed number of atoms.
+The classic machine learning models, such as Convolutional Neural Network (CNN), are better at processing fixed-size data.
+In contrast, graph-based models, such as Message Passing Neural Network (MPNN) \cite{gilmer2017neural} and Graph Convolutional Neural Networks (GCNN), have the advantage of flexibility in describing variable data.
+Moreover, the message passing (for MPNN) and convolution (for GCNN) could effectively stimulate the atomic interaction in the materials.
+Recently, graph-based models have attracted significant attention because of the flexibility and effectiveness in describing 3D structures formed by discrete particles \cite{allam2018application, RN29, Schutt2018schnet, xie2018crystal}.

+Although the effectiveness of the model has been well demonstrated, the current GCNN still has some shortcomings.
+GCNN describes the material structures with undirected graphs, where nodes represent the atoms, while edges express the relationship between bonded atoms.
+The graph-based description is concise and efficient but ignores the material's three-dimensional topology, which critically impacts material properties.
+In addition, the GCNN updates the state of each atom by accumulating the impact of the surrounding bonded atoms.
+This design is based on the assumption that the surrounding atoms independently influence the current atom.
+However, the surrounding atoms exert their influence on the current atom simultaneously.
+The model would be more effective if it were true to reality \cite{greydanus2019hamiltonian}.

-This paper presents a K-Nearest Atoms Graph Convolution Neural Network (KAGCN) for materials properties prediction.
-The proposed KAGCN replaces the “summing up” operation by a novel convolutional operation that integrates information from surrounding atoms simultaneously.
-We applied the model to two distinctly challenging problems on predicting material properties.
-The first is Henry’s constant for gas adsorption in Metal-Organic Frameworks (MOFs), which is notoriously difficult because of its highly sensitive on inter-atomic separations.
-The second is the ion conductivity of solid-state crystal materials, which is difficult due to the lack of labeled data available for training.
-The new model achieves state-of-the-art performance on both data sets, suggesting that some important three-dimensional geometric information is indeed captured by the new model.
+This paper presents k-Nearest Atoms Graph Convolution Network (k-NAGCN) for predicting the physical properties of materials.
+The proposed model improves the accuracy of attribute prediction by introducing three-dimensional topological structure information.
+We also designed an innovative convolutional structure to simultaneously calculate the influence of surrounding atoms on the current atom.
+Besides, we developed an algorithm to calculate translate and rotation invariant descriptors for the local atomic distribution.
+We tested the new model with two distinctly challenging problems on predicting material properties.
+The first is Henry's constant for gas adsorption in Metal-Organic Frameworks (MOFs), which is notoriously difficult because the results are highly sensitive to inter-atomic separations.
+The second example is the prediction of ion conductivity in solid-state crystal materials.
+The task is also difficult due to the lack of labeled data available for training.
+The k-NAGCN model presents superior performance on both datasets, suggesting that it indeed captures important three-dimensional geometric information.

+The contributions of this paper are as follows. \begin{itemize} \item Proposed an end-to-end system for predicting the physical properties of materials. \item Modeled the three-dimensional material structures with a graph-based model and proposed a novel convolution mechanism that better simulates physical laws. \item Developed a rotation- and translation-invariant descriptor to model the local topology of atoms. \end{itemize}